mgifford/drupal-security/src/server.rst

-We recommend running `periodic TCP port scans`_ on your server. `MXToolbox`_ offers an option to do this through their site, but you can also use tools like nmap which offers you more fine-grained controls.
+We recommend running `periodic TCP port scans`_ on your server. `MXToolbox`_ offers an option to do this through their site, but you can also use tools like nmap which offer more fine-grained controls.

 Many servers come with `BIND`_ on UDP port 53.
 This program can probably be removed in most instances or should be restricted with a firewall if required.